-Was not in the world’s top 350 when he came joint fifth on his Major debut at the 2017 US Open, but moved into the top 20 when he was a joint runner-up to Francesco Molinari in last July’s Open at Carnoustie and by beginning this year with a spectacular victory at the Sentry Tournament of Champions in Hawaii – he shot an 11 under par final round 62 to win by one – was up to sixth in the rankings.
+Schauffele was outside the world’s top 350 when he tied for fifth on his major debut at the 2017 US Open, but he moved into the top 20 when he was a joint runner-up to Francesco Molinari in the following year’s Open at Carnoustie and has since reached as high as fourth in the world rankings.

 Also tied for second at the 2019 Masters and was joint third both two months later in the US Open and back at Augusta National in 2021.

 In 2018, he beat Tony Finau in a play-off for the World Golf Championships-HSBC Champions title in China and in his defence of the title lost a play-off to Rory McIlroy.